learn-co-curriculum/python-validation-Flask-WTF/README.md

 ## Conclusion

 Flask-WTF can help us create and validate form data before pushing it to the backend for processing.
 Validating data can prevent data type errors and help us create a more robust and error free program.
+Don't forget to run the code to try it out: `python app/main.py` from the root of this lesson.

 ***